kn617/WebGPU_ks_demo_01/README.md

 # WebGPU Kaleidoscope Demo

 This project is a simple WebGPU-based digital kaleidoscope built with Vite.
 It captures video from your webcam and displays it using a kaleidoscope effect.
 The display page and a separate settings page are built with TypeScript.
+You can switch between a circular or triangular mask and change the number of segments in the settings page.

 ## Development